justinleetyler/justinleetyler.github.io/shortcat.md

 * dFIC  Guidon, E.  Apprentice.  n.p. n.d.  v.
--f Who: Benen
+ Who: Benen
--f What: a wizard's apprentice
+ What: a wizard's apprentice
--f When: 7 y/o, through his teens.
+ When: 7 y/o, through his teens.
--f Where: A place referred to as the four kingdoms.
+ Where: A place referred to as the four kingdoms.
 -o  Why: Benen could see the stars and constellations in the sky when other kinds his age could not.
 -f  Benen, m.
 The protaganist.
 A boy. from a village called Oster's Gift.
 -f  Adam Smith, m.
 The leader of the village.